Louis-Eugène Cavaignac: Chief of the Executive Power

+Measures were taken to improve conditions for workers within the Interior Ministry, while government aid to producers’ cooperatives was implemented.
+Maximum hours legislation for male factory workers was successfully sponsored by the government.
+Other labor reforms introduced earlier in 1848, such as the abolition of the “marchandage,” were preserved.
+The Cavaignac Government also introduced other labor reforms, such as sickness and accident insurance for workers on public works projects.
+Under this reform, the state paid medical treatment and provided disability payments to injured workers or their survivors.
+An order was also issued (applying to regulations for state contracts) providing for the wages of workers to be guaranteed in case of an employer’s bankruptcy.
+Important reforms in public assistance were carried out, while the government also extended a previous labor reform under which workers were given equal representation with employers in the labor courts.
+Relief was also provided to unemployed people in Paris, at the daily rate of thirty-five centimes per person.

 In foreign policy, during a year marked by the Spring of Nations revolutions through much of Europe, Cavaignac essentially maintained the stance previously adopted by the provisional government, of asserting sympathy towards the national movements, specially those in Italy, Germany and Poland, but avoided direct involvement.
 The worry about internal security and the complex situation abroad prompted a policy of neutrality.
 The chief concern for his government was the Italian War of Independence, being waged against the Austrian Empire by Piedmont-Sardinia in northern Italy.
 After the Austrian victory in late July at the Battle of Custoza, Cavaignac organized an army to support Piedmont-Sardinia, but in the absence of a request did not intervene.
 In contradiction, he also organized, and later cancelled, in November an expeditionary force to rescue Pope Pius IX, who had fled from a republican revolution in Rome.